 Freeman’s Organic Farm

-Stemming from a rich history of pioneering banana growers, The Freeman Farm was first established in 1915 and remains the only continuous commercial fruit and vegetable farm in the Currumbin Valley for 102 years, so you know they must be doing something right.
-Freeman’s Organic Farm is perched high on Tomewin Mountain and enjoys panoramic views of the Currumbin Valley.
-Open Friday through Sunday, 7:30am until 2:30pm, set yourself up with a fresh produce haul from their fruit and veg store, or turn up for a guided farm tour at 10am on Sundays with Farmer David himself.
-Suitable for the kidlets, budding growers looking to advance their knowledge or simply the curious forager, learn about the farm’s history, volcanic soil, secrets to growing delicious edibles and more.
-Sundays are also home to vibin’ live music, deliciously prepared organic eats and local vendors Smithy’s Mobile Coffee and LKM’s organic fruit smoothies, so you’re best to come with an empty tum.
+Stemming from a rich history of pioneering banana growers, The Freeman Farm was first established in 1915 and remains the only continuous commercial fruit and vegetable farm in the Currumbin Valley for over 100 years, so you know they must be doing something right.
+Freeman’s Organic Farm is perched high on Tomewin Mountain and enjoys panoramic views of the Currumbin Valley and offers the public a chance to purchase their amazing fresh produce haul from their fruit and veg store.
+Their cafe now operates Friday to Monday where you’ll find organic eats like non-traditional toasties, their signature farmer bowls, raw-vegan cakes, the most delicious croissants, and much more!
+And it's dog friendly too.
+Sundays are also home to vibin’ live music so keep your eye on their Facebook page for the latest acts.

 Where: 618 Tomewin Mountain Road, Currumbin Valley